machinedeck/LED-Matrix-Working-Principle/README.md

 <p align = "center"><img src = "Images/pins.png"></p>
 there are eight pins on opposite side, but it does automatically mean one side contains the row pins and the other the column pins.
 It is important to always check the datasheet to avoid misuse or any problems in the future.
 Upon close inspection, the corresponding rows (in red) and columns (in blue) are labeled for each pin in the figure above.
 If there is a label on one side of the matrix, use that as a reference and follow the guide described above.

+Connecting the wires to the Arduino MCU is straightforward.
+Arrange the wires arranged from rows to columns in ascending order each, then connect them to MCU pins 2-13 then analog pins A0-A3 in the same order:
 <p align = "center"><img src = "Images/circuit.png"></p>
 <p align = "center">Circuit diagram with Arduino MCU created in <a href = "https://www.circuit-diagram.org/editor/">https://www.circuit-diagram.org/editor/</a>.</p>

+Now the circuit has been all setup, and that's missing is to upload a single code file.
+The details of this code is the subject of the next section.

 ## Code Breakdown